sajjadghorbani80/WebOnline-Game/README.md

 <br>

 ## :seedling: Development stages of this version
-1. Using linter
+1. Use linter (ESLint)
 2. Add comment
 3. Add readme version 1
 4. Use env for config
-5. Using a router
+5. Use express router
 6. Use dto
 7. Implementation of start, restart, exit events
 8. Validation of entries
-9. Translation of messages and errors on the front
+9. Translation of messages and errors in front-end
 10. Use form/submit for old browsers
-11. Responsive front without framework
-12. UI improvements
+11. UI improvements+
-13. Additional readme version 2
+12. Add readme version 2
-14. Merge each item after completion with branch v2
+13. Merge each item after completion with branch v2